SDrumm00/Obsidian/Obsidian Vault/Personal/Goals/2024/2024 Learning Goals.md

 2) [[Nix Packages 1]] Management for an immutable [[Debian]]?

 ### Learning Plan Prioritization
-Based upon my research ([[Start Here]]), I think it prudent that the list be less IT focused and more introduction to Biology, botany, atmospheric and agricultural sciences relevant.
+Based upon my research ([[Career and Education Planning]]), I think it prudent that the list be less IT focused and more introduction to Biology, botany, atmospheric and agricultural sciences relevant.

 **So:**
 1) [[AWS Cloud Practioner 1]] - [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/?ch=sec&sec=rmg&d=1)